Market-Finance/marketsApp/README.md

 $funcapp_name= marketsApp
 ```

-## 3. Create a new repossitory in Github
+## 3. Create a new repository in Github
 ```
 # git clone to the project root
 git clone <url>